Skip to main content

 Minot, North Dakota · FDIC Cert #19123

-First Western Bank&Trust is an FDIC-insured bank (Certificate #19123) with $2.2B in total assets and $1.9B in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for First Western Bank&Trust, an FDIC-insured bank (Certificate #19123) with $2.2B in total assets and $1.9B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Minot, North Dakota, the bank maintains a Tier 1 capital ratio of 10.40% (Well-Capitalized) and a nonperforming loan ratio of 1.57%.
-BankHealthData assigns a composite Health Grade of C (56/100).
+BankHealthData assigns a composite Health Grade of C (56/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 First Western Bank&Trust (FDIC cert 19123) is a mid-sized bank with $2.2B in total assets and $1.9B in deposits, based in Minot, North Dakota.
 Mid-sized banks typically operate regionally with a mix of commercial and consumer lending.